When it comes to growing your online project through SEO – you’ve probably heard it all before.

 To set up GSC, this is a good video to get you started.
 Or if you don’t want to learn how to do it yourself, we paid this dude on Fiverr $22 to set up Google Search Console and Google Analytics for DYD and he did a fine job – just get it done.

-If you upload it to Google Sheets, it will look like this (excluding the orange color at the top - I added that).
+It should look something like this (excluding the orange color at the top – I added that).

-For this particular spreadsheet, delete the 'Position' row - it's fucking stupid.
+For this particular spreadsheet, delete the ‘Position’ row – it’s irrelevant in this case.

 And now you will look something like this…

 Based on this list you can see which blog posts are receiving the most organic traffic.
-These posts fall into category #1 - your SEO-darlings that need love to solidify their position in the SERPs like a Spartan warrior.
+These posts fall into category #1 – your SEO-darlings that need love to solidify their position in the SERPs.

 But let’s take it a step further.